mlaux1/rl-blox/README.md

 ```

 To be able to run the provided examples use `pip install -e ".[examples]"`.
-To install development dependencies, please use `pip install -e ".dev"`
+To install development dependencies, please use `pip install -e ".[dev]"`.
-You can install all optional dependencies using `pip install -e ".[examples]"`
+You can install all optional dependencies using `pip install -e ".[all]"`.

 ## Contributing